 Miya Paolucci, Country Chair, Engie Group

-Craig Shanaghey, President – Executive President, Projects, Wood
+Craig Shanaghey, Executive President of Projects, Wood

 Stuart Payne, Chief Executive, North Sea Transition Authority